 Social work is a profession in which we have very privileged opportunities to work with people who are often at their most vulnerable, and in circumstances in which rights and obligations may be conflicting.
-For this reason, selection processes are rightly rigorous and thorough so that the very best opportunities are provided to select those who possess the unique combination of personal, academic and professional attributes that social work requires.
+For this reason, selection processes are rigorous and thorough.
+We select those who demonstrate a combination of personal, academic and professional skills and attributes that social work requires.

 Interviews are important opportunities for you to see whether you would enjoy spending the duration of your course with us, and for us to assess your suitability in a holistic way.

-You will have succeeded in passing the written work prior to interview – well done!
+You will have succeeded in being shortlisted at the UCAS stage – well done!
 However, it is a reality that there are more applicants for places than we can make offers to.
 In order to provide you with the very best possible opportunities to demonstrate your potential and actual ability, we have designed a rigorous, but fair process and all applicants will be assessed against the same standards.

-You will be able to book times slot for an interview in the morning or afternoon.
+You will be able to book an interview slot for either the morning or afternoon.
 Individual interviews are carried out by panels comprised of university tutors, ‘Involve’ service users and carers, and local employers/practitioners.
 Each interview will last approximately 25 minutes.